Skip to main content

 • Warranty: Five-year warranty

 The Vitamix E310 Explorian Blender is another blender in the company’s Legacy Series.
-It has a 48-ounce container, so it’s not as big as many Vitamix blender models.
+It comes with a 48-ounce container, so it’s not as large as many Vitamix blender models.
 This makes it a better choice if you don’t need to prepare large meals for an entire family.
 The E310 Explorian Series Blender also has 10 variable speeds and pulse control.

 It features hardened stainless steel blades with a durable, cool-running motor that’s built to last.
-The blender’s also easy to clean—just add warm water and a drop of dish soap and blend for 60 seconds at the highest speed.
+The blender’s also easy to clean—add warm water and a drop of dish soap and blend for 60 seconds at the highest speed.

 Pros